Abieskawa/answer-sheet-studio/README.md

 ## Requirements

 - macOS ≥ 13 or Windows 11
+- Python **3.10–3.13** (3.13 recommended).
+Python 3.14 preview builds are not supported yet (NumPy/OpenCV/pandas/ReportLab wheels may be missing and pip will try to compile).
-- Python 3.10+ pre-installed (system Python on macOS, python.org build on Windows).
-On Windows, ensure “Add python.exe to PATH” during installation.
+- On Windows, ensure “Add python.exe to PATH” during installation (and keep the `py` launcher enabled if offered).
 - Internet access the first time to download Python packages (FastAPI, PyMuPDF, OpenCV, pandas, etc.).

 ## Quick Start